 \section{Spectrum of Bounded Linear Operators}

-When moving from finite-dimensional spaces (of e.g., matrices) to infinite-dimensional spaces (of e.g., functions and operators), some results do not carry over necessarily.
+When moving from finite-dimensional spaces (of \eg, matrices) to infinite-dimensional spaces (of \eg, functions and operators), some results do not carry over necessarily.
 Here we recall a few useful results in functional analysis \cite{reed1980mmm}.

 Let $\mathcal{H}$ be a Hilbert space, let $\mathcal{D}$ be a dense subset of $\mathcal{H}$, and let $L: \mathcal{D}\rightarrow \mathcal{H}$ be an operator.

 \begin{definition} The \emph{adjoint} of $L$ is the operator $L^*$ whose domain $\mathcal{D}^*$ consists of all $\psi \in \mathcal{H}$ for which there exists an element $L^*\psi \in \mathcal{H}$ such that